yuchen170/ISC2-CC-Study-Material/Notes/Network Security/Network Security.md

     * Improved security:** IPsec is an optional part of IPv4 networks, but a mandatory component of IPv6 networks**.
 This will help ensure the integrity and confidentiality of IP packets and allow communicating partners **to authenticate with each other**.
     * Improved quality of service (QoS): This will help services obtain an appropriate share of a network’s bandwidth.

 An IPv6 address is shown as **8 groups of four digits**.
 Instead of numeric (0-9) digits like IPv4, **IPv6 addresses use the hexadecimal range (0000-ffff) and are separated by colons (:)** rather than periods (.).
 An example IPv6 address is **2001:0db8:0000:0000:0000:ffff:0000:0001**.
-To make it easier for humans to read and type, it can be shortened by removing the leading zeros at the beginning of each field and substituting two colons (::) for the longest consecutive zero fields.
+To make it easier for humans to read and type, it can be shortened by **removing the leading zeros at the beginning of each field and substituting two colons (::) for the longest consecutive zero fields**.
 All fields must retain at least one digit.
 After shortening, the example address above is rendered as 2001:db8::ffff:0:1, which is much easier to type.
 As in IPv4, there are some addresses and ranges that are reserved for special uses:

     * ::1 is the local loopback address, used the same as 127.0.0.1 in IPv4.
     * The range 2001:db8:: to 2001:db8:ffff:ffff:ffff:ffff:ffff:ffff is reserved for documentation use, just like in the examples above.